elastic/kibana/docs/development/core/public/kibana-plugin-public.overlaybannersstart.add.md

 <b>Returns:</b>

-`symbol`
+`string`

-a unique symbol for the given banner to be used with [OverlayBannersStart.remove()](./kibana-plugin-public.overlaybannersstart.remove.md) and [OverlayBannersStart.replace()](./kibana-plugin-public.overlaybannersstart.replace.md)
+a unique identifier for the given banner to be used with [OverlayBannersStart.remove()](./kibana-plugin-public.overlaybannersstart.remove.md) and [OverlayBannersStart.replace()](./kibana-plugin-public.overlaybannersstart.replace.md)